wamp-proto/wamp-proto/spec/basic.md

 </a>
 </center>

-*Transports* provide a networking channel to carry *Sessions* which must have the following characteristics:
+*Transports* provide a networking channel to carry *Sessions* and must have the following characteristics:

  * message based
  * bidirectional